 Then Craig dropped what you might call the “Two Month Rule” as a guideline.
 Here’s what he said:

 “If I was sitting down with that [unaware] boss, I would probably say when is the last time someone gave you really hard feedback, you took it, and you changed something, and everybody knows it?

 If that boss couldn’t give me an example pretty quickly, I would probably say, ‘Then I think you probably have a problem.’

 Meaning, like seriously, if I can’t name in the last two months where someone close to me brought helpful correction, I don’t have a two-month streak where I don’t need help, right?
 Do you?”

 For me, it’s not just a matter of leading better.
-It’s a matter of personal integrity, confession and legacy.
-I want the people closest to me to have the best experience of me.
-That includes my wife, kids, team, friends and close colleagues.
+It’s a matter of personal integrity, confession, and legacy.
+I want the people closest to me to have the best experience with me.
+That includes my wife, kids, team, friends, and close colleagues.

 The people closest to you should have the best experience of you.
 Often in leadership, it’s the opposite.The people closest to you should have the best experience of you.
 Often in leadership, it's the opposite.
 Click To Tweet